ubports/docs.ubports.com/porting-guide-work/index.rst

 This guide is continuously improved by the Ubuntu Touch community.
 If you find any issues or want to contribute, please visit our `GitHub repository <https://github.com/ubports/docs>`_.

-[The line above is intended for the final published version of the guide.
+[The paragraph above is intended for the final published version of the guide.
 The version you are currently reading is not the official guide, but rather a WIP revision of it.
 If you wish to contribute thoughts and ideas, please consult the README.md file in the porting-guide-work/ directory.]